 The National Home Builders Registration Council ( NHBRC ) requires that all new houses must comply with South African building standards.
 Due to this requirement, you’ll need an NHBRC Registration Number to apply for Building Tenders / Contracts.
-To register with the NHBRC, apply on this page below or call our toll free number 0800 007 269 for a free consultation.
+Learn how to register for NHBRC or apply for registration below.
+Alternatively, call our toll free number 0800 007 269 for a free consultation.

 Our Premium Service Advantages